ifydevops23/DEVOPS-RESUME-PROJECTS/LOAD BALANCING WITH NGINX  WITH SSL/README.md

 # NGINX LOAD BALANCER SOLUTION WITH SSL/TLS <br>

 It is extremely important to ensure that connections to your Web solutions are secure and information is encrypted in transit – we will also cover connection over secured HTTP (HTTPS protocol), its purpose and what is required to implement it.<br>

 When data is moving between a client (browser) and a Web Server over the Internet – it passes through multiple network devices and, if the data is not encrypted, it can be relatively easy intercepted by someone who has access to the intermediate equipment.<br>

 This kind of information security threat is called Man-In-The-Middle (MIMT) attack.<br>
 This threat is real – users that share sensitive information (bank details, social media access credentials, etc.) via non-secured channels, risk their data to be compromised and used by cybercriminals.<br>

 SSL and its newer version, TSL – is a security technology that protects connection from MITM attacks by creating an encrypted session between browser and Web server.
-Here we will refer this family of cryptographic protocols as SSL/TLS – even though SSL was replaced by TLS, the term is still being widely used.
+Here we will refer this family of cryptographic protocols as SSL/TLS – even though SSL was replaced by TLS, the term is still being widely used.<br>

 SSL/TLS uses digital certificates to identify and validate a Website. <br>
 A browser reads the certificate issued by a Certificate Authority (CA) to make sure that the website is registered in the CA so it can be trusted to establish a secured connection.<br>
 There are different types of SSL/TLS certificates. <br>